Best practices for Server for NIS

 Best practices when migrating a Network Information Service (NIS) domain

-Before starting the wizard, decide whether the domain you are migrating should remain a separate domain or should be merged with another domain on Server for NIS.
+Before starting the wizard, decide whether the domain you are migrating will remain a separate domain or will be merged with another domain on Server for NIS.

 If you migrate maps separately, you should migrate passwd maps before you migrate group or shadow maps.
 This ensures that the UNIX passwords will be stored properly.